gomoni/it/README.md

 // three 2
 ```

-## Chain2

-All operations above can get chained.
+All operations above can be chained.

 ```go
 m := map[string]int{"one": 0, "two": 1, "three": 2}